thruthesky/fireflutter/docs/push_notification.md

 - send a push message to the user when a comment is created under his post or comment.
 - send a message to the user when there is a post under the forum category that he subscribed.
-- send a push message to the user when there is a new chat message in the chat room that he subscribed. (default, subscribe all the chat room)
+- send a push message to the user when there is a new chat message in the chat room that he subscribed.

 You can also set the Android phone to display with head-up display.
+But this takes an optional code addition.

+## Terms

+- The `token` means `push notification token`.

 ## Strcuture

-Push notification tokens are saved under `/users/{uid}/fcm_tokens/{token} { uid: ..., device_type: ..., fcm_token: ... }`.
+Tokens are saved under `/users/{uid}/fcm_tokens/{token} { uid: ..., device_type: ..., fcm_token: ... }` by `Messaging.init()`.
 If the user didn't sign in, the token will not be saved.
-What if you want to send push notifications to the users who didn't sign in?
-You may do so using Firebase console.
+So, if you want to send push notifications to all the users including those who didn't sign in, You may do so using Firebase console.

 The `device_type` may be `ios` or `android`.